 The process goes like this:

-- Create a piece of superb content that is detailed, insightful and that other webmasters would have no problem linking to it.
+- Create superb, detailed, insightful content to which other webmasters would have no problem linking.

-- Create customized emails and contact them to let them know about your work and give them reasons as to why they should consider linking to your content.
+- Create customized emails and contact them to inform them about your work and why they should consider linking to your content.

-It sounds simple in theory but in order for the above process to work, you first need to make sure that your content offers value to the reader and is worth linking to and the second that you write a personalized email and not a generic email asking for links.
+It sounds simple in theory, but for the above process to work, you first need to ensure that your content offers value to the reader and is worth linking to.
+And the second is that you write a personalized email, not a generic one asking for links.

-To help you understand this better, here is an email I received asking for links, that caught my attention.
+To help you understand this better, here is an email I received asking for links that caught my attention (click to enlarge).

 Notice how specific their email was, explaining where and why I should consider linking to their study.

 This is another technique for getting links.
 The idea is the following:

 - You use tools like Semrush to find outbound broken links on other websites, i.e., they point to a non-existent page (404 page).
 This is normal since many websites may go offline or because webmasters mistyped a link, etc.

 - You email the website owner and let them know they have broken links on their websites and suggest ways to fix those links, preferably by linking to your website instead.